NEWRY TRIATHLON CLUB

 A98 A6F9, Ireland.

 Phone: +353 (0) 1 2741032 ...
 See MoreSee Less

 As a child I was never really into sports and it wasn't until I was in my early teens that I started to get involved in sport (Gaelic & Soccer) and when I did eventually get involved in sport, I found myself in the position which required the most speed and endurance on a football field ...
 A Goalkeeper !
 Although at the time this position very much suited me as there was nothing I dreaded more than running for a period of time greater than 20 seconds.
 For the vast majority of my footballing career, my athletic ability was very much bottom of the pile in every team I was involved in.
 So for me my first experience of any form of endurance sport was in the form of Triathlon.

 When and why did you start triathlon?

-What's your favourite event to date?
+What is your favorite event to date?

-What's your goals for this year?
+What are your goals for this year?